localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 </disable-copy>
 {{< / command >}}

-You can ask for a specific version to be loaded by appending a version number to the pod name after a colon.
+You can also load a specific version by appending a version number to the pod name after a colon.
+If not specified, the latest version will be loaded.
 {{< command >}}
 $ localstack pod load s3-test:1
 <disable-copy>